-Prior to establishing a vaccination service the pharmacist must ensure that they have a space that enables them to administer vaccines and a safe manner that provides for patient privacy and confidentiality.
-You also need to consider where your client will wait for the 20 minutes post-immunisation.
-They should always be within line of sight.
+Prior to establishing a vaccination service, the pharmacist must ensure that they have a space that enables them to administer vaccines and a safe manner that provides for patient privacy and confidentiality.
+You also need to consider where your client will wait for the 20 minutes post-immunisation.¥ They should always be within line of sight.
 Will you have a specific waiting area or will they browse the pharmacy?
-Your local immunisation/coordinator can provide advice on this.
+Your Immunisation Coordinator can provide advice on this.

 Physical setup considerations/privacy

 Can you access the adrenaline and emergency equipment quickly?
 Are you left or right handed?
-Ideally the syringe and needle are popped in the sharps bin immediately after removing from the client's arm.
+The syringe and needle are placed in the sharps bin immediately after removing from the client's arm.
 Can you reach it?
 You may need to reposition chairs etc. to provide for your comfort and the client’s safety.

 Do you require/have computer access in the room?
 Are patient leaflets and any forms required, hand sanitiser, swabs, plasters etc. accessible?
 This video discusses setting up your work area.

 Infection control and sharps management